 Not So Different: Calvin has gotten this with both Ms. Wormwood (with whom he's been shown to share very similar feelings of frustration and weariness, though for very different reasons) and Rosalyn (who can relate to him and some of his interests surprisingly well, as in some ways she's still a "kid" herself).

-Possibly averted with Mr. Bun, Susie's rabbit doll, who Hobbes remarks as being "comatose".
+Possibly averted with Mr. Bun, Susie's rabbit doll, who Hobbes remarks on as being "comatose".

 Oblivious to Love: Calvin and Susie Derkins.
-Word Of Godsays that Calvin and Susie have a mutual crush on each other.
-Calvin, apparently, either doesn't know about it or doesn't know how to deal with it, so he does his best to gross out and anger Susie, who then always gets mad at him.
+Word of Godsays that Calvin likely has a mild crush on Susie.
+Calvin apparently doesn't know how to deal with it, so he does his best to gross out and anger Susie, who then always gets mad at him.

 Strangely enough, in the strip it's Hobbes who is attracted to Susie and is always persuading Calvin to go play with her.